 Bukhman served as visiting assistant professor of music at Bard College, where he founded Play/Chat@Bard, a concert series showcasing young musicians in performance with informal conversation.
 These popular concerts featured some of the most up-and-coming musicians of our time with Bukhman at the piano, including the Attacca Quartet, Metropolitan Opera soprano Rebecca Ringle, and violinist Tessa Lark.
 He had previously taught at Vassar College, and has served as faculty for the Young Artist Program at Yellow Barn Music Festival and the Killington Music Festival.
 In the Spring of 2017 Bukhman was Guest Artist in Residence at Oberlin Conservatory in Oberlin, OH.
 He was also recently invited to present solo and chamber masterclasses at Soochow University in Taipei, and previously taught, performed, and presented masterclasses at Shenandoah University, Concordia College, and Towson University.

 Bukhman attended the Oberlin Conservatory of Music as a student of Robert Shannon, where he became the first in that institution’s history to graduate with Honors in Piano Performance.
 As part of his Honors project, Bukhman recorded and self-produced the complete 24 Preludes and Fugues of Shostakovich, performing ten of them in one recital.
 He holds Master of Music and Doctor of Musical Arts degrees from The Juilliard School, where he studied with Robert McDonald.
-Bukhman served on the staff and faculty of the New England Conservatory in Boston, MA and is currently assistant professor of collaborative piano and chamber music at Texas Christian University in Fort Worth, TX.
+Prior to his appointment to TCU, Bukhman served on the staff and faculty of the New England Conservatory in Boston, MA, and previously taught at Bard and Vassar Colleges.